-The right clamping technology for every kind of machining operation: HAIMER Tool Holders
+The right tool clamping technology for every kind of machining operation: HAIMER Tool Holders

 During machining, specific demands for tool holding are laid down by each industry and application.
 The range varies from high-speed cutting to heavy roughing.